bucephal/Haskell-From-Basics-to-Parallelism/_posts/2023-04-30-BASIC-INTRODUCTION-TO-HASKELL-1-FUNCTIONS.md

 According to Simon Peyton-Jones, the main person behind Haskell, the language is actually useless.
 The more pure it is, the less useful it will be.
 The first versions of Haskell had no form of I/O, but after a while it became embarrassing...

-# The Order of Evaluation is Irrelevant
+## Order of Evaluation is Irrelevant

 A function in Haskell is defined in such a way that their order of evaluation is immaterial.
 That means that no matter in what order the expressions are evaluated, the result will be the same.
 This property of functions in Haskell comes from their purity.
 Most imperative languages can't insure this.
 For example, in _C_: